What is heroin?

-I also want to tell you about a program I oversee here at Deaconess Cross Pointe, the Intensive Outpatient Program.
-This program is for anyone with a substance abuse problem—alcohol or drugs.
+At Deaconess Cross Pointe, the Intensive Outpatient Program is for anyone with a substance abuse problem—alcohol or drugs.
 We meet 3 evenings per week for 3 hours each evening for 6 weeks.
 We are abstinence based, and require 12-Step meeting attendance in addition to the program.
 Family education is also part of the program.
 We take most major insurances.
 (People should check with their own insurance to determine level of coverage.)
 For those who don’t have insurance, we can be helpful in locating an affordable program.

 Deaconess Cross Pointe also operates a 24-hour, confidential assessment service called CARE.